alncat/opusDSD/README.md

+## UMAP of 80 ribosome on latent space learned by opus-DSD
 ![Alt text](https://raw.githubusercontent.com/alncat/opusDSD/main/example/umapr.png?raw=true "80S ribosome color UMAP")
-UMAP of 80 ribosome (EMPIAR-10002 https://www.ebi.ac.uk/empiar/EMPIAR-10002/), the particles are colored according to their pose parameters.
+(EMPIAR-10002 https://www.ebi.ac.uk/empiar/EMPIAR-10002/), the particles are colored according to their pose parameters.
 The uneven distribution of pose parameters reflects the pose assignment errors caused by performing consensus refinement on dynamical cryo-EM dataset.

 # Opus-DSD
 This repository contains the implementation of opus-deep structural disentanglement (DSD), which is developed by the research group of